 Overall, the curriculum is designed to ensure that children receive their entitlement to a broad curriculum and all statutory elements of the National Curriculum in the long-term.
 There is continuity and progression of skills, knowledge and understanding in the medium-term and balance in the short term.

 The Curriculum Grid

 Click here for the curriculum grid.
 This shows which topics are taught and when.
 Although the topics for the year will stay the same, the order may change when the teachers plan for that year.
-For the academic year 2018/19 we will be following Year A.

 Our Principles of Assessment